georapbox/web-storage/README.md

 ### WebStorage.isAvailable(storageType)

-Check if `storageType` is supported and is available.
+Checks if `storageType` is supported and is available.
 Storage might be unavailable due to no browser support or due to being full or due to browser privacy settings.

 **Returns**: `boolean` - Returns `true` if Storage available; otherwise `false`.